How to Make Your Wedding Business Legit

 - Corporations

 Once you have decided on your entity, you should also file for an EIN or an Employer Identification Number.
 This is essentially a social security number for your business and is used for tax purposes (it is also known as a Tax Identification Number).
-Not all businesses need an EIN though—sole proprietorships can use their social security number.
+Not all businesses need an EIN, though—sole proprietorships can use their Social Security number.

 2. Business licenses and permits